poeppenz/IS7024FinalProject/IS7024FinalProject/README.md

   - Given that the site has information for events and parking in my event location, when I search [Invalid Event Name], then I will get no results.
 - As an event goer, I want the abililty to click on a link to purchase parking so that I can make the purchase without having to find the the parking provider's website.
   - Given I have chosen a parking option that the site has information on, when I select [Parking Option With Online Purchasing], then I should be redirected to the parking provider's website to complete my purchase.
-  - Given I have chosen a parking option that the site has information on, when I select [Parking Option Without Online Purchasing], then I should be be told that online purchasing it not available for this selection.
+  - Given I have chosen a parking option that the site has information on, when I select [Parking Option Without Online Purchasing], then I be told that online purchasing is not available for this selection.

 ## Tasks